arut/nginx-dav-ext-module/README.rst

 .. |copy|   unicode:: U+000A9 ..
 COPYRIGHT SIGN

-For full WebDAV support in NGINX you need to enable the standard NGINX WebDAV module providing partial WebDAV implementation, as well as this module for the missing methods:
+For full WebDAV support in NGINX you need to enable the standard NGINX ngx_http_dav_module_ providing partial WebDAV implementation, as well as this module for the missing methods:

 .. code-block:: bash